Shell ordered to reduce CO2 emissions in watershed ruling | DW | 26.05.2021

 Headquartered in The Hague, Royal Dutch Shell appeared in the nearby district court on charges that its emissions harm the fundamental rights of claimants led by Milieudefensie, six other organizations and more than 17,000 co-plaintiffs.

 The court agreed that Shell group emissions had an impact on climate change that is larger than that of most individual countries.
-The judgment stated that Shell has created risks for individuals that limited their human rights, even though the company has an "indirect" responsibility to maintain human rights.
+The judgment stated that Shell has created risks for individuals that limited their human rights.

 Shell has previously maintained that litigation will not aid climate mitigation.
 "What will accelerate the energy transition is effective policy, investment in technology and changing customer behavior," a Shell spokesperson said.
 "None of which will be achieved with this court action."